TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 You can debug the client code in Chrome.
 Source maps work in Chrome.
 😁
+### Client Build Process
+Client side files are built automatically.
+When you try to access a `.js` or `.js.map` file our web server will check the dates of the files.
+If the `.ts` file is newer, the web server will automatically call tsc.

+`.ts` files now work like normal `.js`, `.html`, and `.php` files.
+You just save your change in your editor then hit refresh in your browser.
-### Build Process
+### Server Build Process
-This works but it needs more automation.
+The server side works but it needs more automation.
-Currently you need to use shift-control-B in one VS Code window to build the client files.
-And you need to run a Deno script from the terminal tab of the other VS Code window to copy some files.
+Currently you need to run a Deno script from the terminal tab of the other VS Code window to copy some files.
 Finally you hit the run button in the second VS Code window.

 It should be easy to add all of this to the run button. https://stackoverflow.com/questions/35327016/using-prelaunchtasks-and-naming-a-task-in-visual-studio-code I stopped here because I made a lot of progress on the proof of concept and I wanted to commit before I broke something else.

-Ideally both of these pre-tasks should be running constantly.
+Ideally the server part should be running constantly.
-We should watch for file changes.
+It should watch for file changes.
-If any web facing or shared `.ts` files change, run the tsc build.
-If any shared `.ts` files change, run `CopyLibraries.ts`.
+If any shared `.ts` files change, `CopyLibraries.ts` should automatically notice and do another copy.
 ## Bonus Points
  - Make 2 spaces the default for new files.
  - Add a sample ts file that uses tsx.